 This doesn’t mean you become Tywin Lannister.
 It means you are aware that if push comes to shove, you will have to work and bring home the money over playing with your children.

-Regardless of how much time you want to spend with your children, your highest goals as a man are protection and provision.
+Regardless of how much time you want to spend with your children (and I spend A LOT (every day for hours)), your highest goals as a man are protection and provision.
 First for yourself, then for your family.

 You are of no use to your family if you can’t provide for them.
 Worse, you are even less of a use if you can provide for them, but you resent them for it.
 This is exactly what happens if you don’t take care of yourself.
 This will be mandatory later when we talk about how to keep your sex life going as a father.
 It is, however, equally important right now while preparing for fatherhood to choose your Archetype.